wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 Han is also Chinese in Pinyin, Hànrén (汉人).

-Design this template language and engine from the perspective of a linguist, The procedural expression of grammar and semantics is realized by the engineer's thinking.
+`To design this template language and engine from the perspective of a linguist, the procedural expression of grammar and semantics is realized by the engineer's thinking.`

 This is the Hanjst template language and engine from the jointly collaboration of linguists and computer engineers.